 In the Creative Programming course we look at programming as a tool for creative expression.
 Rather than excel at one specific programming language, this course encourages students to understand the basics of multiple programming languages and domains, and ultimately, to see them as tools that can be used to create scientific experiments, games, or interactive experiences.

 All teaching material used in this course is freely available.
-You will need access to a computer with Internet access at home (Windows, Mac or Linux), and bring your own laptop to each class.
+Students will need access to a computer with Internet access at home, and bring their laptop to each class.

 Create programs that can act as tools or as artifacts for entertainment (e.g. games, interactive artworks)

-Gain the ability to understand and modify programs written in a range of modern programming languages
+Gain the ability to understand and modify programs written in a range of programming languages

 Interface between different programming languages and environments to create projects that can overcome idiosyncratic limitations

-Find several ways to solve a task and make informed decisions when choosing specific solutions
+Find different ways to solve a task and make informed decisions when choosing specific solutions